-Author has written 58 stories for Night at the Museum, Chronicles of Vladimir Tod, Little Vampire, National Treasure, Zenon, Penguins of Madagascar, Cars, Phineas and Ferb, Danny Phantom, and Once Upon a Time.
+Author has written 60 stories for Night at the Museum, Chronicles of Vladimir Tod, Little Vampire, National Treasure, Zenon, Penguins of Madagascar, Cars, Phineas and Ferb, Danny Phantom, Once Upon a Time, and Hitman.

 I don't know what to write here except that writing is my hobby of choice.
 I've written numerous fanfiction, despite how many I've lost due to computer issues (to put it nicely), and at the present, I am hard at work on an original work, though my muse has abandoned those ideas at the present for others she feels are of better use to me at the moment.
 Of course, who am I to question the muses?

 At the present, the muses request that I resume work, though I fear I am too easily distracted for them. ;)